-What is Microfiber?
+What Is Microfiber?

-Whether you see the term microfiber or microfibre (European spelling) it is a reference to the thickness of the fibers used to create the threads that are then woven into cloth.
+Whether you see the term microfiber or microfibre (European spelling), it is a reference to the thickness of the fibers used to create the threads that are then woven into cloth.
 A microfiber is no more than one denier (a standard unit of weight) thick—about one-fifth of a human hair.

 The production of these ultra-fine fibers actually began in the 1950s.
 Remember Ultrasuede from the 1970s?
-It was made from microfibers and scientists have continued to find new applications as more and more companies develop uses for the easy care fabrics that consumers want.
+It was made from microfibers, and scientists have continued to find new applications as more and more companies develop uses for the easy-care fabrics that consumers want.

-Uses and Care of Microfiber Fabrics
+Uses and Care

 Microfiber cloths, towels, and mops can be found everywhere and are excellent fabrics for cleaning.
-They are woven to be strong and long lasting and due to their extremely fine man-made fibers, they leave no lint or dirt.
+They are woven to be strong and long-lasting, and due to their extremely fine man-made fibers, they leave no lint or dirt.
 Due to the type of microfiber used, these cloths are electrostatic and will also absorb grease and oil.
 Because of the fine thread and weave, they can even be anti-bacterial because they will pick up small bacteria that a cotton cloth can not.
 Cleaning cloths made of microfiber should be washed after every use in laundry detergent.

-Table cloths and napkins are woven from microfibers with qualities that will cause spilled liquids to bead up making stain removal much more simple.
-The opposite weaving technique is employed for microfiber bath and beach towels so they will absorb water quickly and in great quantities.
+Tablecloths and napkins are woven from microfibers with qualities that will cause spilled liquids to bead up, making stain removal much more simple.
+The opposite weaving technique is employed for microfiber bath and beach towels, so they will absorb water quickly and in great quantities.
 These towels will dry quickly and are less likely to mildew than cotton towels if not dried immediately.

 Follow the care labels on your bedding and linens when washing.
 Microfiber sheets, tablecloths, and towels should not be dried on high heat or for extended periods of time.